Academy of Managed Care Pharmacy (AMCP)

 The Pediatric Pharmacy Association at the Binghamton University School of Pharmacy is a student chapter whose vision is to provide a platform for incoming pharmacy students to further educate themselves on the importance of this special population and what impact they can make on the profession of pharmacy.
 Our purpose is to engage more pharmacy students in understanding what the field of pediatrics has to offer.
 At the end of the day, we as pharmacists want to prove ourselves as good healthcare professionals and expand our scope of practice to provide better patient-centered care.

-Advisor: Luke Probst, executive dirctor of pharmacy services, Upstate University Hospital, and clinical assistant professor in the departments of Pediatrics and Medicine
+Co-advisors: Luke Probst, executive director of pharmacy services, Upstate University Hospital, and clinical assistant professor in the departments of Pediatrics and Medicine; and Mohammad Ali, assistant professor, pharmaceutical sciences

 The Pre-Pharmacy Association at Binghamton University is an organization where individuals come together to learn